jeremymaya/kkcc/README.md

 ---

 ## Project Log

+### 10/3/2021

+* Database changed from Microsoft SQL Server to Postgres
+* Containerized to CI/CD to Heroku

 ### 2/8/2020

 Basic layout completed.

 All of the criterias needed to be fulfilled in a short amount of time and cost needs to be minimized.
 Also it needed to ensure minimal future maintainence.

 To meet the criterias, the demo implements Google services as it offered the following:

 * Bootstrap for clean appearance and ready to use components
 * YouTube for free unlimited video hosting
 * Google Photos for free unlimited image hosting